The Evolution of Nissan Z Cars: From the 240Z to Today

 - Power: 180 hp (turbo)

-- Features: Digital dashboard options, T-tops, and advanced suspension tuning
+- Features: Digital dash offerings, T-tops, and more advanced suspension tuning

-The 280ZX tried its best to strike a balance between sports car fun and grand touring comfort.
+The 280ZX did its best to split the diff between sports car fun and grand touring comfort.

 The Game-Changer: Nissan 300ZX (1984-1996)